Swathijonna/Uber_Data_Analysis/README.md

 # Uber_Data_Analysis
 This project involves data analysis of various Uber datasets to derive insights on pickup trends in New York City.
 The analysis includes data preprocessing, cleaning, and visualizations to understand patterns such as the busiest months, days, and hours for Uber pickups, as well as geographic hotspots.
 # Project Structure
-1.Data Cleaning and Preprocessing: Handled missing values, duplicate entries, and converted date fields to appropriate data types.
+1.Data Cleaning and Preprocessing: Handled missing values, duplicate entries, and converted date fields to appropriate data types.\n
-2.Exploratory Data Analysis (EDA): Analyzed the data to identify trends and patterns.
-3.Visualizations: Created visual representations of the data using libraries such as matplotlib, seaborn, and plotly.
+2.Exploratory Data Analysis (EDA): Analyzed the data to identify trends and patterns.\n 3.Visualizations: Created visual representations of the data using libraries such as matplotlib, seaborn, and plotly.\n
 # Data Cleaning and Preprocessing
 1.Loading Data:
  Loaded uber-raw-data-janjune-15_sample.csv and checked its shape.